 That would mean the Russians were favoring Hillary over Trump if they knew it was going to Hillary, which it appears they did.

-All right, so the you know, a lot of you want me to be able to say this is gonna happen.
+So, you know, a lot of you want me to be able to say this is going to happen.

 Everything we've told you about Hillary Clinton's investigation being rigged is true.